kindelia-archive/Kindelia/README.md

 } : Nat
 ```

-The snippet above is a Litereum block that contains 9 transactions.
-The first 6
+This is a Litereum block, with 9 transactions.
+The first 6 transactions declare
-transactions just declare names (more on that later).
-The next 2 declare a type
+names (more on that later).
+The next 2 declare a type called "Nat", and a bond
-called "Nat", and a bond (function) called "double".
-The last one executes an
+(function) called "double".
+The last one evaluates a pure expression that
-expression that computes the double of the natural number 3.
-In this case, it
+computes `2 * 3`.
+In this case, it does nothing other than logging the result,
-does nothing interesting, but arbitrarily useful transactions can be performed
+but useful transactions can be performed with effects.
-with suitable expressions.

 ### Scripts can have effects